rafaelaqfc/Final-Project-SQL/README.md

 (fill in what you discovered this data could tell you and how you used the data to answer those questions)

 ## Challenges
-One of the first chellengess I encountered in this assignment was related to the .csv file which has to be imported to my workbench.
+One of the first challengess I encountered in this assignment was related to the .csv file which has to be imported to my workbench.
 After a while, the solution was to convert to a .csvUTF-8 file to be properly imported in my workbench, because this second one is delimetted by commas.

 The second challengee was related to the short time to do the analyze of the database: I spent most of my time trying to undertand the type of the file before importing the spreadsheets and, after that, in the cleaning.
 Also, some NULL values were hidden and I could only see them through joining tables, for example, when I thought that I was done the cleaning.
 Therefore, it looks like the cleaning almost never ends!

+Random data and it looked like that didn't have any semantic content at all

 I used CAST function and after created a table with its new data type already. .......

 ## Future Goals
 (what would you do if you had more time?)